BSc Radiology

 Central Queensland University

 Central Queensland University, Australia is one of the most prominent universities for research.
-It is recognised as the only changemaker campus in Australia.
+It is recognized as the only changemaker campus in Australia.
 The university offers a wide variety of courses in various disciplines.
-The bachelor of medical imaging is among the popular courses at this university that focuses on body imaging, sonography, echocardiography, etc. Students looking for a suitable BSc radiology course can consider Central Queensland University as a great option.
+The Bachelor of medical imaging is among the popular courses at this university that focuses on body imaging, sonography, echocardiography, etc. Students looking for a suitable BSc radiology course can consider Central Queensland University as a great option.

 Concordia College